Paula Araújo Alves

 - t: +48 887090879

 Gosia Waligora assists the Auschwitz Institute in planning and executing Raphael Lemkin Seminars in Poland.
-While Ms. Waligora officially joined our staff in 2014, she has worked with AIPR since 2009 as a consultant.
-Ms. Waligora also works in Oświęcim, Poland at the Centre for Dialogue and Prayer.
-In 2002 she received a BA from the College of Administration in Bielsko-Biala, Poland with a focus Public Administration and has also received an MA in Public Administration from Krakow University in 2011.
+While Ms. Waligora officially joined our staff in 2014, she has worked with AIPG since 2009 as a consultant.
+In 2002, she received a B.A. from the College of Administration in Bielsko-Biala, Poland, with a focus on Public Administration and has also received an M.A. in Public Administration from Krakow University in 2011.

 Kerry Whigham, PhD

-Stephanie Wright joined AIPR in August of 2019 to provide administrative and technical support for the Online Education Initiative.
-Ms. Wright graduated summa cum laude with a BA in both Political Science and Russian Language and Culture from Binghamton University, State University of New York.
+Stephanie Wright joined AIPG in 2019 to administer, design, and evaluate AIPG’s online courses.
+She also assists with the development and implementation of research projects.
+She graduated summa cum laude with a BA in both Political Science and Russian Language and Culture from Binghamton University, State University of New York.
 In 2019, she graduated with a Master of Public Administration with a certificate in Genocide and Mass Atrocity Prevention.
-Prior to coming to AIPR, Stephanie has worked with nonprofits and local government agencies to address population health disparities.
+Prior to coming to AIPG, Stephanie has worked with nonprofits and local government agencies to address population health disparities.